anisriva/dbJoins/README.md

         print()
 ```

-##### Joiner (Algorithm)
+### Join Algorithm

-Before we go ahead and implement last and the core part i.e the joiner; lets see a simple sql statement which joins the emp_data and dept_data on the basis of the dept_id as the key.
+Before we go ahead and implement the last and the core part i.e the joiner; lets see a simple sql statement which joins the emp_data and dept_data on the basis of the dept_id as the key.

 ```sql
 select e.*, d.*